ChampDBG/ChampDBG.github.io/_posts/2020-04-09-Cython Self-Study3.md

 Yesterday, I found there is a discussion [[1](https://stackoverflow.com/questions/49090448/how-can-i-use-cython-to-speed-up-the-numpy)] implies the possibility to speed up more in Cython with class.
 Therefore, I wrote a class version for cliffwalk.

-I refered tutroial [[2](https://cython.readthedocs.io/en/latest/src/tutorial/cdef_classes.html)] and Dr. Stefan Behnel's slide [[3](http://www.behnel.de/cython200910/talk.html)] to program and the class version of cliffwalk is [[here](https://github.com/ChampDBG/PlayGround/tree/master/cython/cliffwalk_v3)].
-There is a extra function (exec_cliffwalk) in the cy_cliffwalk.pyx for easy to call from outside and here is the result.
+I refer tutroial [[2](https://cython.readthedocs.io/en/latest/src/tutorial/cdef_classes.html)] and Dr. Stefan Behnel's slide [[3](http://www.behnel.de/cython200910/talk.html)] and program the class version of cliffwalk is [[here](https://github.com/ChampDBG/PlayGround/tree/master/cython/cliffwalk_v3)].
+There is a extra function (exec_cliffwalk) in the cy_cliffwalk.pyx for easy to call from outside.
+Let's observe the result.

 ## Project Comparison - cliffwalk_v3
 ```